zanata/zanata-spa/app/redux-app/README.md

        `mapDispatchToProps` to generate an action-dispatching function for the component.

+# App structure and Function

-# How stuff gets from the redux store to components
+## How stuff gets from the redux store to components

 Some components are "connected", meaning they use the `connect` function - it works with the `<Provider>` component to link the store to components near the